fdrissi/fetch-for-whatsapp/README.md

 # fetch-for-whatsapp
-I write this simple script to automatically getting links from a specific website.
+I write this simple script to automatically getting links (you could specify the prefix of the links you looking for) from a specific website.
 all you need to do, is modify the url inside the script and execute it like that:
 python getlinks.py
 if you are using mac os or linux, you can add this command after the execution, to filter only the urls, and save the output in "testlist" file